 A used car pre-purchase inspection costs a few hundred bucks, but can save you big-time in the long-run.
 However, knowing what to check when buying a used car, conducting your own pre-purchase vehicle inspection, and doing an on-the-spot mobile pre-purchase inspection can save you lots of money by detecting a potential lemon early on.

 At American Collectors, we’ve helped countless car lovers get the protection they need for their pride and joy.
 As classic car enthusiasts ourselves, we believe that there’s no greater delight than driving our passion with peace of mind.

-Protect your passion and get a free quote today.
+Protect your passion and get classic car insurance today.
 With decades of experience in the collectors insurance, we have the expertise to find the right policy for you and your vehicle.